John Deffenbaugh

 John Deffenbaugh is an American politician from Georgia.
 Deffenbaugh is a former Republican member of the Georgia House of Representatives for District 1.

 Education

-In 1970, Deffenbaugh earned a Bachelor's degree in physics from Covenant College.
+In 1970, Deffenbaugh earned a bachelor's degree in physics from Covenant College.

 Career

 Deffenbaugh previously served in the U.S. Air Force and U.S. Navy Reserve.

 Deffenbaugh was a salesman for Horizon Electronics in Chattanooga, Tennessee.

 In 1996, Deffenbaugh's political career began as a member of the Dade County Board of Commissioners.

 In 2013, Deffenbaugh won the election for the Georgia House of Representatives for District 1 as a Republican.

 In 2018, Deffenbaugh lost the District 1 primary election to Colton Moore.
-Deffenbaugh's term as a member of the Georgia House of Representatives ended on January 2019.
+Deffenbaugh's term as a member of the Georgia House of Representatives ended in January 2019.
 In 2020, Deffenbaugh sought election to his former seat and was in a run-off against Mike Cameron.

 Personal life

 Deffenbaugh's wife is Linda.
 They have two sons, Matthew and Ethan.
 Deffenbaugh resides in Lookout Mountain, Georgia.